Feline (Cat) Orthopaedic Surgery - Sydney

 Specialist Surgeon & Associate Professor

 Dr Rachel Basa is a leading authority in feline orthopaedics.
-She has dedicated her career to understanding the nuances of how cats move and heal, having completed a PhD focused specifically on the feline carpus (wrist).
+She has dedicated her career to understanding the nuances of how cats move and heal, having completed a PhD focused specifically on the feline carpus, or wrist.